Shagnikpaul/helios/README.md

 <h1 align="center">🌞 Hi I am Helios.</h1>
 <p align="center">I am an easy-to-use discord weather bot.
 I fetch data from <a href="https://openweathermap.org/api">OpenWeatherMap</a> API and then generate a Weather card based on that data and display it to the user through a discord embed.
-It can also send updated weather feed automatically to a particular text channel in your server every 30 minutes.</p>
+I can also send updated weather feed automatically to a particular text channel in your server every 30 minutes.</p>

 <p align="center">
 <a href="https://discord.com/api/oauth2/authorize?client_id=1045392740499853312&permissions=429497117776&scope=bot" target="_blank" rel="noopener noreferrer"><img src="https://github.com/Shagnikpaul/helios/blob/main/images/button.png" height=50px style="Padding: 10px;"></a>